Editorial Policies

 Conflicts of Interests

-Conflict of interest (COI) exists when there is a divergence between an individual’s private interest (competing interest) and his abilities to act as an unbiased author, editor or reviewer.
-The most obvious conflicts of interests include
+A conflict of interest (COI) is defined as a divergence between an individual's private interest (competing interest) and his/her ability to act as an unbiased author, editor, or reviewer.
+The most obvious COIs include:

 • Financial ties - when authors receive funding from an organization with an interest in the particular outcome of the work;